Skip to content

 siteaccess_list: [site, de]

-If you are using multiple domains, list all domains for an admin SiteAccess under siteaccess_hosts:
+If you're using multiple domains, list all domains for an admin SiteAccess under siteaccess_hosts:

 1